kroumieh1993/realtek/readme.txt

 * FIX: Footer on the first page of the pdf file fixed (PRO & Premium)
 * FIX: “Combine CSS File” is not broken layout in the SG Optimizer
 * FIX: “Choose value” in the search form fields fixed (all versions)
-* FIX: “Estatik Search” widget issue fixed (all versions)
+* FIX: “Realtek Search” widget issue fixed (all versions)
 * minor fixes